lerna-lite/lerna-lite/packages/publish/README.md

 # `workspace:` protocol
-The `workspace:` protocol (pnpm/yarn) is also supported by Lerna-Lite.
+The `workspace:` protocol ([pnpm workspace](https://pnpm.io/workspaces), [yarn workspace](https://yarnpkg.com/features/workspaces#workspace-ranges-workspace)) is also supported by Lerna-Lite.
 When publishing, it will replace any `workspace:` dependency by:
 - the corresponding version in the target workspace (if you use `workspace:*`, `workspace:~`, or `workspace:^`)
 - the associated semver range (for any other range type)